 Aquatic Plants and Decorations

 Threadfin rainbows love a planted aquarium!
-They are generally bold, active fish that will feel even more encouraged to swim in the front of the aquarium if they know plenty of shelter is around.
+They are bold, active fish that will feel even more encouraged to swim in the front of the aquarium if they know plenty of shelter is around.

 Remember, these fish live in dense vegetation in their natural habitat and it’s best to replicate those conditions as best as possible.
 These plants do not need to be challenging species as threadfins will appreciate density over selection.